APlusTeam/ISQA-3420/DFDDictionary.md

 * Package File/Info Response: A repsonse to the corporate managers; contains whatever was requested.
 * File / Package: The files or packages of the project
 * Project File: The file of the project
-* License and Vulrability Info: Information returned from FOSSology and NIST DB regarding the licenese and CVEs.
+* License and Vulrability Info: Information returned from FOSSology and NIST National Vulnerability Database regarding the licenese and CVEs.

-## Data Store
+## Data Stores
 * NIST CPE Information: It holds the standard (global) names for packages of softwares.
 It is a XML file that is held locally.
 It is downloaded from the National Vulnerability Database website.
-* SPDX DB: Database that holds information about open source software, such as standard name, licenses, vulnerabilities, etc.
+* SPDX DB: Software Package Data Exchange Database that holds information about open source software, such as standard name, licenses, vulnerabilities, etc.
 * Policy DB: Data store that holds the company's policy information.

 ## Processes